infracloudio/django-acorn/README.md

 ## Configure the Django App

-Laravel uses mariadb as the database and it is been used as the [services](https://docs.acorn.io/reference/acornfile#services-consuming) .
-If you are using Advanace Options on Acorn Platform you can provide the `laraveldbname`.
+Django uses mariadb as the database and it is been used as the [services](https://docs.acorn.io/reference/acornfile#services-consuming) .
+If you are using Advanace Options on Acorn Platform you can provide the `djangodbname`.
 By default it will be named as `djangodb`.